kayr/xform-markup-editor/README.md

  >option four
 ```

-If you wish to add any other custom layout attribute you can use ***"@layout:..."*** syntax
+If you wish to add any other custom layout attribute you can use the ***"@layout:..."*** syntax
-E.g The same example below is the same as the one before
+E.g The same example below is the same as the one above
 ```
 @layout:appearance search
 Select one option